Unlocking the Power of GANs in Non-Autoregressive Text Generation: Model

 An effective sampling method plays a key role in the success of GANs.
-Recent studies about Transformer in image GANs~\cite{DBLP:journals/corr/abs-2107-04589} adopt self-modulation~\cite{DBLP:conf/iclr/ChenLHG19} to sample data.
+Transformer based image GANs~\citep{DBLP:journals/corr/abs-2107-04589} generate different samples by adopting self-modulation~\citep{DBLP:conf/iclr/ChenLHG19} to incorporate latent variables.
 Self-modulation assigns the same shift and scale factors to the normalized results in different positions, which leads the representations in various positions to be highly similar even with positional encodings (as shown in Figure~\ref{fig:cos_sim} (a)).
 However, the output of the generator (i.e., word representations in different positions) are of high diversities.
-Similar input representations can not provide clear signals to the generator to obtain those diverse output representations.
-It brings difficulties for the generator to converge and recover the data distribution.
+Similar input representations cannot describe the diversity among different words and thus leading to inaccurate sentence generation.

-To tackle this problem, we propose \textbf{Position Aware Self-Modulation}.
-In particular, different mapping layers are adopted to calculate the shift and scale factors in different positions so as to gain diverse results.
-In practice, we use a parallel implementation to improve the computation efficiency, which is:
+To tackle this problem, we propose \textbf{Position-Aware Self-Modulation}.
+As shown in Figure~\ref{fig:comp} (a), this method adopts different mapping layers for the calculations in different positions so as to gain diverse results.
+In practice, a parallel implementation is adopted to improve the computation efficiency, which is:

-where $z$ is the latent variable, $\mathbf{h}^\prime_i$ is the hidden representation in the $i$-th position, $MLP(\cdot)$ is a non-linear transformation whose activation function is GELU~\cite{DBLP:journals/corr/HendrycksG16}, $LN(\cdot)$ is the layer normalization, $N$ is the total length of the sentence, and $\gamma(\cdot)$ and $\beta(\cdot)$ are linear transformations.
-In Position Aware Self-Modulation, representations in different positions are calculated based on unique parameters.
-It brings differences to the representations and thus provides more effective signals.
-The cosine similarity of the representations given by Position Aware Self-Modulation is shown in Figure~\ref{fig:cos_sim} (b).
+where $z$ is the latent variable, $\mathbf{h}^\prime_i$ is the hidden representation in the $i$-th position, $MLP(\cdot)$ is a non-linear transformation whose activation function is GELU~\citep{DBLP:journals/corr/HendrycksG16}, $LN(\cdot)$ is the layer normalization, $N$ is the length of the sentence, and $\gamma(\cdot)$ and $\beta(\cdot)$ are linear transformations.
+In Position-Aware Self-Modulation, representations in different positions are calculated based on unique parameters and have clear differences (as shown in Figure~\ref{fig:cos_sim} (b)), so as to provide more effective signals to obtain target sentences.

-Our preliminary experiment shows that representations obtained by Position Aware Self-Modulation are of high diversities, while equipping it in every layer will slow down the convergence.
-Thus, we adopt it only in the input and use dropout as an additional sampling method by using it in both training and inference stage~\cite{ren2022}.
-It can improve model performance by injecting slight random noise and regularizing the model at the same time.